 |Share with others:||

 When they sinned, God instructed Adam and Eve about how they could still have a relationship with Him.
-He taught them that they could be saved only by faith in Christ’s sacrificial death on their behalf.
+God's intent at Creation was for His children to enjoy a one-ness with Him, but sin shattered that relationship and separated them from Him.
+Since the outcome of separation from God is death, the death penalty fell upon Adam and Eve.
+But God was willing to take their penalty upon Himself.
+He taught them that they could be saved only by faith in Christ’s sacrificial death (called the atonement, that is, at-one-ment) on their behalf.
 He gave them a hands-on demonstration of what their salvation would cost the sinless Son of God through the rite of blood sacrifice.
 They understood that the sacrifice itself could not make them right with God (see Hebrews 10:4), but faith in the sacrifice of Christ, the innocent Lamb of God, would free them of their sins and the penalty of death.
 By faith, they worshipped God at the gate of the Garden of Eden, trusting in Christ’s atoning sacrifice.
 Abel practiced this pure religion.
 Hebrews 11:4 confirms that “By faith Abel offered unto God a more excellent sacrifice than Cain, by which he obtained witness that he was righteous…”

 During the time of Noah, God’s true church continued worshipping Him as He had commanded, not trusting their own righteousness, but having faith in Christ’s atoning work on their behalf.
 Everyone else on earth was in rebellion against God.
 But not all of Noah’s family was right with God.
 Noah’s son, Ham, was rebellious at heart.
 After the flood, Ham carried on the work of rebellion.
 Nimrod, Ham’s grandson, continued the pre-flood hostility against God and established Babylon and its system of sun worship.
 Nimrod built the Tower of Babel because he distrusted God and trusted in his own efforts to save himself.
 (See Genesis 11:4.)